Here's what we saw last night:

 Please download some FREE digital keepsakes from your experience with us.

 These are copyright free for your personal (non-commercial) use.
 Post them on your social media.
-Use them as visual aids in your review(s).
 You could print them and put them on the refrigerator for house guests to notice, when they make a late night raid on the leftover pizza.

 These are the astronomical things we saw last night!

-Dark Ranger Seth "The Late Night Guy" snaped these images with 15-30 seconds exposures from his cell phone (and it's not even a particularly great one), and an inexpensive digi-scope adapter.
-Yes, he's talented, and his patience are conducive, but he's the first to tell you it's mostly about the size and optical quality of our telescopes.
-Cell-phone astrophotogrpahy lessons are a new add-on we are offering for Dark Ranger Late Night session and or Small Private Telescope Tours.
+Dark Ranger Seth "The Late Night Guy" snaped these images with 15-30 seconds exposures from his cell phone and an inexpensive digi-scope adapter.
+Yes, he's talented, and his patience are conducive, but he'll be the first to tell you it's mostly about the size and optical quality of our telescopes.
+Cell-phone astrophotography lessons are a new add-on we are offering for Dark Ranger Late Night session and or Small Private Telescope Tours.
+Is the reason enough to book another night with us?
 Seth might not always be available to be your guide, but he's taught the rest of us some of his skill too.

 Of course we also sell (starting at the low-low price of a $.50 postcard) professional astrophotography created from our same BIG telescopes.
 Instead of single snap these image were created by painstaking compiling hours of imagery using professional cameras by Dark Rangers: Thomas, Richard, and Liam.